 Cook the Semolina:

 - In a large bowl, whisk together the 2 egg yolks with the sugar until light and creamy.
 Add the hot semolina to this mixture and whisk or stir until well combined.
-Set aside to cool and stir now and again to prevent a skin forming.
+Set aside to cool, stirring occasionally to prevent a skin forming.

 - Meanwhile, prepare the caramel by placing the sugar and water in a saucepan over a medium heat.
 Once boiling, leave it to bubble without touching it and keep an eye on it for about 5 minutes.
 The caramel should turn brown and smell beautifully of caramel.
 Take it off the heat immediately and pour into the bottom of the mould.